ucam-department-of-psychiatry/crate/docs/source/anonymisation/data_dictionary.rst

 ``F``       Create a `FULLTEXT` index, for rapid searching within long text
             fields.
 Only applicable to one field per table.

+            - Some database engines (e.g. Microsoft SQL Server) require a NOT NULL column with a unique index (i.e. effectively a slightly more restricted primary key) to be present in the same table before it will permit a FULLTEXT index.
 =========== ===================================================================